Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 6 Februari 2025 11.29.34 UTC
+- WIB: Kamis, 6 Februari 2025 12.27.36 UTC
-- WITA: Kamis, 6 Februari 2025 12.29.34 UTC
+- WITA: Kamis, 6 Februari 2025 13.27.36 UTC
-- WIT: Kamis, 6 Februari 2025 13.29.34 UTC
+- WIT: Kamis, 6 Februari 2025 14.27.36 UTC

 Kutipan Inspiratif:
-"When WORDS fail, eyes speak.When eyes fail,?HEART? speaks.
-When HEART fails, nothing speaks they put cotton in the nose"
+"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."

-Kategori: funny
+Kategori: technology